dsaiztc/AndroidBluetoothConnection/README.md

 As I used it, the server waits for a connection from the phone, and when the connection has been done, it waits for receiving whatever you code to process.

 # About the repository
 Please, feel free to modify whatever you want to improve this repository.
-I just "adapt" the original sample code from Google, so it wan't to be a perfect implementation or achieve the best Bluetooth performance connection.
+I've just "adapted" the original sample code from Google, so it doesn't want to be a perfect implementation or achieve the best Bluetooth performance connection.

 If you consider that is the worst implementation you have ever seen, please let me know, I will be pleased to learn how to improve my code or how to do things better.